Tom Mulcair: 2007 Outremont by-election

-Deputy leader
+Deputy Leader of the NDP

 Mulcair was sworn in on October 12, 2007.
 Earlier, he was named co-deputy leader of the NDP along with Libby Davies.
 As the party's Quebec lieutenant, he worked to improve the standard of translation for the campaign's francophone party materials, with Layton's support.

 On October 14, 2008, Mulcair was re-elected as the MP for Outremont, making him the first New Democrat to win a riding in Quebec during a federal general election.
 He defeated the federal Liberal candidate, Sébastien Dhavernas, by 14,348 votes to 12,005 (a margin of 6.4 per cent).

 In the 2011 federal election, despite facing a challenge from Liberal former federal justice minister Martin Cauchon, Mulcair was re-elected once more with 56.4 per cent of the popular vote, 21,916 to 9,204.
 The NDP became the Official Opposition for the first time ever, mainly on the strength of winning 59 of Quebec's 75 ridings, including Mulcair's.
 This was a notable political event, nicknamed the "orange wave".

-Leadership race
+2012 leadership election

 Federal NDP leader Jack Layton died on August 22, 2011, following a battle with cancer, and was honoured with a state funeral.
 Mulcair stated that Layton's death had hit him exceptionally hard, and that while he was considering a federal NDP leadership bid, he would need several weeks to make up his mind on that decision.
 On October 13, 2011, at a press conference in suburban Montreal, Mulcair declared his candidacy for the federal NDP leadership, scheduled for March 23–24, 2012.
 He attracted the support of 60 of the 101 other federal NDP MPs, including Robert Chisholm and Romeo Saganash, the only two to have dropped out of the leadership race.

 Mulcair campaigned on reinventing the party, to strengthen its presence in Quebec, and attract voters in other parts of the country.
 However, leadership rival Brian Topp and former NDP leader Ed Broadbent framed the race as staying true to the NDP cause under Topp, versus moving the party to the political centre and away from its principles under Mulcair.

 At the leadership convention, Mulcair was elected NDP leader on the fourth ballot with 57.2 per cent of the vote, versus Topp's 42.8 per cent.
 Broadbent went on to praise Mulcair's work as a parliamentarian.